 A question to ask is whether the surrounding area has a history of mineral exploration and extraction.

 If it doesn’t, buying land without mineral rights may not be of much concern.

 However, if there does appear to be a fair amount of exploration activity in your area, you will want to dig deeper.

 It’s also worthwhile to know that YOU still have some protections as the surface rights holder.

 This is because, in many states, the mineral rights owner will need to enter into an agreement or contract with you before using the property.

 Even if not legally required, the mineral rights holder will likely try to negotiate an agreement with you anyway to ensure smooth operations.

-Furthermore, if your land is damaged in any way by the process of mining operations, you may also be eligible for compensation for that as well.
+Furthermore, if your land is damaged in any way by the process of mining, you may be eligible for compensation.

 Just remember that you have rights as a surface rights owner.